We're Here to Help!

 “PLTL offers harder questions on lecture topics and helped me gain a deeper conceptual understanding of chemistry.”

-Our office is open for business, Monday – Friday, from 8:30am-5:00pm.
-You can find us in Gregg Hall, the first building on the South 40, beyond the overpass and the very first door you see.
+Our office is open for business, Monday – Friday, from 9:00am-5:00pm.
+You can find us in our new location on the lower level of the Mallinckrodt Center.
 If you’re planning to visit, please try to schedule ahead with the staff member you’d like to meet.Staff Contact Information

 Tips from Our Academic Mentors